 Temporary Residence Transition Stream

-This pathway is commonly used by Subclass 482 visa holders who have worked for their sponsoring employer for the required period.
+Available to eligible workers who have held a qualifying employer-sponsored visa and worked for their sponsoring employer for the required period.

 Labour Agreement Stream